Threatening the president of the United States: Watts v. United States

 In the case of Watts v.
 United States 394 U.S. 705 (1969), the United States Supreme Court ruled that mere political hyperbole must be distinguished from true threats.
 At a DuBois Club public rally on the Washington Monument grounds, a member of the assembled group suggested that the young people present should get more education before expressing their views.
-The defendant, an 18-year-old, replied:
+The accused, an 18-year-old, replied:

 They always holler at us to get an education.
 And now I have already received my draft classification as 1-A and I have got to report for my physical this Monday coming.
 I am not going.
 If they ever make me carry a rifle the first man I want to get in my sights is L. B. J.

-According to court testimony, the defendant in speaking made a gesture of sighting down the barrel of a rifle.
+According to court testimony, the accused in speaking made a gesture of sighting down the barrel of a rifle.
 The audience responded with laughter and applause, which the Court of Appeals would later view as potentially ominous: